NEWBURY CAMERA CLUB

 3 THE TUDOR CUP (Set of 3 Related Black and White Prints)

 This cup is for the best SET OF THREE RELATED BLACK AND WHITE PRINTS and the prints will be shown as a panel.
 If mounted individually they are to be marked on the REVERSE side with the position in which they are to be viewed (ie left, middle, right) and the preferred maximum size for each mount is 500mm x 400mm.
 Alternatively all 3 prints may be placed onto a single mount board, which may then be up to a maximum of 600mm x 500mm including the mount.
-Members may enter more than one set in this competition.
+Entries will be restricted to 1 per person.

 4 THE JOAN WAKELIN CUP (Documentary Panel of Prints)

-5 THE QUARRY WOOD CUP (Projected Digital Images - Colour)
+6 THE QUARRY WOOD COMPETITION (Projected Digital Images - Colour)

 This cup is for the best colour PDI of a CLOSE-UP detailed study showing the colour, form and texture of a single or group of flowers, leaves, or plants (including fungi) with minimal tidying but allowing for adjustments to levels, curves and cropping.
-Multiple entries are permitted.
-However, in order to allow sufficient time for judging, entries will be limited to a reasonable number, at the discretion of the Competition Secretary.
-In such an event the Competition Secretary will endeavour to keep numbers per author evenly matched.
-Therefore all entries are to be numbered in order of the member's own preference.
+Entries will be restricted to 2 per person.

 This trophy is awarded for the best CREATIVE IMAGE OF ARTISTIC MERIT – PDIs.
 There should be No titles on the images